 Lake Survey and Swollen Bladderwort Update

-Lake Stewards of Maine (LSM), together with Maine Department of Environmental Protection (DEP), York County Invasive Aquatic Species Program (YCIASP), and Little Ossipee Lake Association (LOLA), held a Level 3 Aquatic Invasive Species Survey on Little Ossipee Lake in Waterboro on May 22, 2024.
+Lake Stewards of Maine (LSM), together with Maine Department of Environmental Protection (DEP), York County Invasive Aquatic Species Program (YCIASP), and Little Ossipee Lake Association (LOLA), conducted a Level 3 Aquatic Invasive Species Survey on Little Ossipee Lake in Waterboro on May 22, 2024.

 Swollen bladderwort is one of the four “new” plants added to Maine’s invasive list in 2023.
 Originating in the lower eastern US, swollen bladderwort acts aggressively outside of its native range, and has been discovered and declared invasive in many Northeast States, as well as Washington State, and even overseas.
 Swollen bladderwort has been discovered on five lakes in Maine, including Little Ossipee, Mousam, Lake Arrowhead, Tilton Pond, and Horseshoe Pond (Chesterville).